Ford Tourneo Courier review – an MPV with a car-like drive

 How safe is the Ford Tourneo Courier?

-The Ford Transit Courier is yet to be tested by Euro NCAP but it comes with autonomous emergency braking, intelligent speed assist, traffic sign recognition, wrong-way alert, a driver fatigue monitor and driver-assistance tech like cruise control, front and rear parking sensors and a reversing camera as standard.
+Those safety assistance features include autonomous emergency braking, intelligent speed assist, traffic sign recognition, wrong-way alert, a driver fatigue monitor and driver-assistance tech like cruise control, front and rear parking sensors and a reversing camera as standard.
 You’ll have to pay extra for the parking pack if you want extra safety tech like adaptive cruise control, blind-spot monitoring or cross-traffic alert among other safety tech.

 Should you buy a Ford Tourneo Courier?